 Google is an advertising company.
 They make their money selling extremely targeted ads based on data that no one else has.
 Domains are absolutely not their “thing”.
 However, Google does want and need your loyalty and your data more than anything in the world.
 They also need websites to be on the open Web.

 The biggest loss for Google is for you to run your business off Facebook and Instagram while never logging into Google.
 Now, recently Google has started making money off Enterprise & Business Services via their Cloud and G Suite services.
-But that’s a complement to their data need.
+But that’s a compliment to their data need.

 Google wants you to buy a domain so that you are, at minimum, logged into Google with an independent website that they can index and that you’ll probably run ads to.
 Additionally, if you buy a domain from Google, you might buy G Suite for your business.